ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 #### C. Map VID to UIN of the individual in the Auth database so that the individual can be authenticated [**[↑]**](#table-of-content)

-The system receives authentication request from TSP with the following parameters: individualId, consentObtained, requestTime, transactionID, Auth-Partner-ID, version, MISP-LicenseKey, individualIdType, demo, bio,  otp, requestSessionKey, requestHMAC, signature, <bio/demo/otp> attribute of the Individual
+The system receives authentication request from partner with the following parameters: individualId, consentObtained, requestTime, transactionID, Auth-Partner-ID, version, MISP-LicenseKey, individualIdType, demo, bio,  otp, requestSessionKey, requestHMAC, signature, <bio/demo/otp> attribute of the Individual

 1. The system then validates if the VID is mapped to an UIN in the database and retrieve the UIN
 2. The system proceeds to Match UIN as per defined standards